pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 pull request and branch builds will checkout and build the latest Herbert master from GitHub.
 This means that Horace is run against Herbert source, instead of a Herbert package.
-There also exists a parameter that allows one to build a particular branch or tag of Herbert.
+There also exists a parameter `HERBERT_BRANCH_NAME` that allows one to build a particular branch or tag of Herbert.

 Nightly builds should be equivalent to production releases, so Horace will use a packaged version of Herbert.
 This will ensure that our Herbert and Horace packages